Train Travel vs Air Travel: Which Is Bette

 1. Speed and Travel Time

-When picking between flying and taking a train, one of the main things to think about is how much time you'll spend.
+When choosing between flying and taking a train, one key factor is the time you will spend.

 Flying

-Airports are usually outside of cities, so getting to and from them takes time.
-You need to drive or take public transport to the airport.
+Airports sit outside cities.
+Travel to and from them takes extra time.
+You drive or use public transport.

 Taking the Train